Greetings and salutations! The end of summer approacheth…

 Along the lines of perspective, coming out of a store the other day, a girl approached me and asked me for money.
 Generally I carry no cash whatsoever, not even any change.
 I had, however, just taken my son to dinner for his birthday and had a bit of that money left.
-This girl couldn’t have been more than fourteen or fifteen years old, incredibly soft-spoken, no rough edge to her voice, yet.
+This girl couldn’t have been more than fourteen or fifteen years old, incredibly soft-spoken, no rough edge to her voice, yet, asked me for money.
 I gave her ten dollars.
 I was in tears by the time I got to the car, realized I had another five, she was gone, couldn’t see through the tears.
 Got home realized I had another eight bucks and just… you know… I mean, if you’ve got a heart, a soul, just… what?
 Then I could not think what in the world I would possibly do with that eight dollars after that, and that for some people, that would barely cover their morning coffee.
 I ended up spending it on some inexpensive cat food as there’s a scrawny stray wandering around that’s been breaking my heart too, and I don’t like cats.
 I believe in find a good, local, charity, etc. if that is something you are of a mind to do.